KyleTheScientist/dinoworld4/DW4.md

 ## Complex
+- [ ] Game over dialogue / mayor in jail / terry freed
+- [ ] Make drumstick locations more eyecatching?
-- [ ] Start menu
+- [x] Start menu
 - [ ] Options menu
 - [x] Inventory system
 - [x] Dialogue voice bleeps
 - [x] Add some more to the prison?
-- [ ] Scene transition animation
+- [x] Scene transition animation
-- [ ] Add bricks / more decor to museum
+- [x] Add bricks / more decor to museum
 - [ ] Rework turtle game
-- [ ] Add "roar" as dialogue response option
+- [x] Add "roar" to more dialogues
 - [ ] Add leopluridon to sewers with ring

 ## Medium

-- [ ] Add some pointless interactables to the cafe
 - [x] Add cabbage cart guy yelling
 - [x] Hovering inspect overlay changes cursor
 - [x] Fix combo lock not escapable
+- [ ] Add some secondary dialogue to characters without it

 ## Easy

+- [ ] Better font
+- [x] Victory sound on turtles
+- [x] Remove sparkle from magnet
+- [x] Make the plate collider bigger
+- [x] Sax guy doesn't unmeat
+- [x] Make shrine untriggerable unless it can be used
+- [ ] Music during cop section of finale
 - [x] Move tricericop to the precinct after you give him the donuts
 - [ ] More lighting
 - [x] Nude dialogue for everyone